Orientation at all campuses

 Malo e lelei!

-Coming to Laidlaw College, you are entering into a community shaped by the Gospel.
+Coming to Laidlaw College, you are entering into a community that has been shaped by the Gospel and sustained by God’s faithfulness for over one hundred years.
 At Laidlaw, we learn together so that we are better equipped to renew God’s world.
-Orientation Week is our opportunity to welcome you; to introduce you to the Laidlaw whānau; and to help orient you to the journey ahead.
+Orientation Week is our opportunity to welcome you; to introduce you to (or reconnect you with) the Laidlaw whānau; and to help orient and re-orient you on this part of your study journey.
 During the week you will meet your lecturers and classmates, receive support and study advice about the semester ahead, and connect with the community.
-Our anticipation is growing as we prepare for you to join us in a few weeks, to begin 2022 - Laidlaw's Centenary year - together!

 The Laidlaw College Orientation Team

-Whakawhanaungatanga: A warm welcome into the Laidlaw community with opportunities to connect with fellow students and staff and share kai together.
+Whakawhanaungatanga: A warm welcome into the Laidlaw community (or welcome back if you are a returning student) with opportunities to connect with fellow students and staff and share kai together.

 Whakawhanaungatanga: Your presence and participation.
 Let’s do this together.
 Come and get to know us!